taeruh/pauli_tracker/CONTRIBUTING.md

 ### Adding more Clifford gates to the tracker

-In the following list, you may only do the first item, and then ask for help from the developer, if you don't want to get into the source code.
+In the following list, you may only do the first item, and then ask for help from the developer (this list is also for ourselves to remember all steps), if you don't want to get into the source code.
 However, note that this may take of course more time (and implementing it is usually just some simple boilerplate code).

-I hope the following list includes all steps ...
+*I hope the following list includes all steps ...*

 1. Proof the mapping in [conjugation-rules] as it is done for the other gates (i.e., show how it can be represented through the Clifford generators (or gates derive from